marekgielda/TERM-kit/.github/instructions/handlers.instructions.md

     // Business logic and validation
     const existingUser = await this.dependencies.userRepository.findOneBy({ email });
     if (existingUser) {
-      throw new Error("User with this email already exists");
+      throw new HttpException("User with this email already exists", StatusCodes.BAD_REQUEST);
     }

     // Create and save entity